 For Medicare Advantage members, the cost and administration of the vaccine and booster shots will be covered by Original Medicare so long as the health care provider administering the vaccine participates in the Medicare program.

 Visit our COVID-19 FAQs for more detailed information on vaccine coverage.

 Watch the latest videos from Independence on our efforts to Beat COVID-19 and share important information about the vaccines.

-The three vaccines that have received FDA authorization — Moderna, Pfizer, and Johnson & Johnson — have been proven to be safe* and effective at preventing infection, hospitalization, and death.
-And now, the Pfizer vaccine is fully FDA-approved.
+The three vaccines and boosters that have received FDA authorization — Moderna, BioNTech, Pfizer, and Johnson & Johnson Janssen — have been proven to be safe* and effective at preventing infection, hospitalization, and death.
+The Pfizer vaccine is fully FDA-approved.